 Diahann Carroll as Elzora the Fortune Teller

 Branford Marsalis as Harry

 |Whispers and Secrets|

 As a fan of film and an African-American male, one of the biggest frustrations I have with the medium I love so much is that when I want to see a film about African-American life (of which there are precious few), far too often I have to sit through films (well-meaning, all) telling me about how hard it is to be black.
 Well, that just isn't my experience.
 There is nothing intrinsically hard about being black.
 In fact it's quite wonderful.
 It's racism that's hard, but too many filmmakers fail to realize that to make films about racism isn't the same as making films about African-American life.
-Based on the image presented of the black experience as reflected in Hollywood films, I think it would come as a surprise to many people to learn that most of us African-Americans do not link our identities to, nor define ourselves by, nor rule our lives by the racist social structure on which America was built.
+Based on the image presented of the black experience as reflected in Hollywood films, I think it would come as a surprise to many people to learn that most African-Americans do not link their identities to, define ourselves by, nor rule our lives by the racist social structure on which America was built.
 It impacts every facet of what happens within this society, but it is not the definer of who we are.
 That subtle difference is why there have been so few black human beings in movies, but plenty of images and symbols.

 Jurnee Smollett as Eve, the girl from whose perspective the entire film is told, gives an amazingly sensitive performance for one so young.
 Indeed every actor in the film is quite remarkable and several give the best performances of their careers (Lynn Whitfield).
 But Debbi Morgan as aunt Mozell, Eve's no-nonsense, psychic aunt with the tragic history, gives one of the finest performances by an actress in a film EVER.
 And that's not hyperbole.
 As the mystical, poetic voice of the film, she achieves tiny moments of greatness.

 |Mozelle, who fears herself cursed in love, mourns her three deceased husbands|